 We need proactive measures to protect local chalk streams.
 These include regenerative farming practices and riparian restoration projects.
 Long-term collaboration and evidence-based plans are essential to preserving these ecosystems.

-We have formed the Greater Cambridge Chalk Stream Project to address these challenges.
+We formed the Greater Cambridge Chalk Stream Project to address these challenges.
 Other organisations involved include local parish councils, utility companies and government agencies.

-The project’s evidence-based plans will help restore and protect our chalk streams.
-Its work will help to:
+The project’s work will help to:

 - increase biodiversity